csvance/armchair-expert/README.md

 Armchair Expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
 It regurgitates what it learns from you in unintentionally hilarious ways.

 ## Features
-- Learns from Discord chat and replies randomly or when mentioned, relating what it has learned to your message.
-- NLP assisted topic selection.
-When choosing a subject in a sentence to reply to, undesirable parts of speech such as pronouns and conjunctions are ignored.
+- NLP assisted multiple topic selection.
+When choosing subjects in a sentence to use as generation seeds, undesirable parts of speech such as pronouns and conjunctions are ignored.
-- Uses an n-gram markov chain which is positionally aware of the distances between different words
+- Uses an n-gram markov chain which is positionally aware of the distances between different words, creating a more coherent sentence.
 - Analyzes reactions to fuel reinforcement learning, making word combinations that are funny appear more often.
 Supports both text based "AOL speak" and emoji reactions.
-- Learns to imitate capitalization patterns found in training data
+- Learns to imitate sentence structures and capitalization patterns found in training data

 ## Dependencies
 - python 3.6